-Take a tour of the universe with this breathtaking calendar featuring photographs from the archives of NASA.
-Astonishing images of Earth from above, the phenomena of our solar system, and the celestial bodies of deep space will captivate anyone with an interest in science, astronomy and the great beyond.
-Each extraordinary photograph from the legendary space agency is paired with explanatory text that contextualises its place in the cosmic ballet of planets, stars, dust, and matter, making this calendar not only remarkable to display, but also informative in a way that will spark wonder all year long.
+Take a tour of the universe with this breathtaking calendar featuring remarkable photographs from the archives of NASA.
+Astonishing images of space will captivate anyone with an interest in science and astronomy, while engaging and informative text will spark wonder all year long.

 NEW IN PAPERBACK.
 This innovative Haynes Manual presents in-depth information about all the practical aspects of astronomy.
 Written with style and enthusiasm by a dedicated amateur and extensively illustrated, this book applies the Haynes approach to a popular and inspirational hobby that requires plenty of practical information and understanding.
 Whether novice or keen amateur, everyone with an interest in astronomy will be fascinated by this Haynes Manual.

 10 years on from the first, groundbreaking, Planet Earth, we use the most incredible advances in technology and scientific discovery to bring you the most exciting and immersive picture of our world’s wildlife yet.